Matcha Latte vs Hojicha Latte: What's the Difference?

 Key Difference

-Matcha is made from unroasted green tea leaves ground into a powder, resulting in a bright green drink with higher caffeine.
-Hojicha is made from roasted green tea leaves, which creates a brown color, a toasted flavor, and significantly lower caffeine.
+Matcha is made from unroasted green tea leaves ground into powder, creating a bright green drink with higher caffeine.
+Hojicha is made from roasted leaves, resulting in a brown color, a toasty flavor, and much lower caffeine.

 The Effect of Heat